fhnw-iot-4ia/fhnw-iot-work-03-okaerin/README.md

 * Posts sensor values, timestamp every 30 seconds.

 <sup>*</sup>) And robustly reconnects, if disconnected.

+### g) Homework, max.
+3h
+* Implement or finish the temp. sensor you designed.
+* Post the IoT platform data feed URL* to the Slack.
+* Commit the Arduino code to the hands-on repo.
+* Measure the temperature for at least 24 hours.

 ### Submitting results
 * [Commit and push](#git) local changes to your repository.